Educational Psychology

 The admissions committee considers a variety of factors including your prior academic achievement, relevant employment and life experiences, personal statement, letters of recommendation, and compatibility of your clinical and research interests with those of the program and faculty.
 Although interviews are not required, you may be called by the program for more information.

-December–January: admissions decisions
+December–January: Admissions decisions

-All applications are reviewed during December and January for entrance the following Fall Semester.
+All applications are reviewed during December and January for entrance the following fall semester.
 For updates on the status of your application, visit the graduate application or send an email to the program.

 The Office of Graduate Admission completes a final review of your materials.
 You will receive your official admission decision via the email address provided on the graduate application.